torvalds/linux/Documentation/w1/slaves/w1_therm.rst

 driven when the conversion is taking place, provided the master driver does support the strong pullup (or it falls back to a pullup resistor).
-The DS18b20 temperature sensor specification lists a maximum current draw of 1.5mA and that a 5k pullup resistor is not sufficient.
+The DS18b20 temperature sensor specification lists a maximum current draw of 1.5mA and that a 5k pullup resistor is yest sufficient.
 The strong pullup is designed to provide the additional current required.

 The DS28EA00 provides an additional two pins for implementing a sequence detection algorithm.
-This feature allows you to determine the physical location of the chip in the 1-wire bus without needing pre-existing knowledge of the bus ordering.
+This feature allows you to determine the physical location of the chip in the 1-wire bus without needing pre-existing kyeswledge of the bus ordering.
 Support is provided through the sysfs w1_seq file.
 The file will contain a single line with an integer value representing the device index in the bus starting at 0.